 Q923: What are drones and are they legal?

-Drones or Unmanned Aerial Vehicles (UAVs) are essentially flying robots.
+Drones or 'small unmanned aircraft' are essentially flying robots.
 The aircraft can be remotely controlled or can fly autonomously using inbuilt software controlled flight plans.
 Designed for designated purposes by the military, they are becoming increasingly popular among members of the public.

 Misuse of a drone can lead to a criminal offence being committed.
 For any further help on how to use a drone safely and legally, please see the websites in the related links section.